wistia/wistia-open-docs/_posts/account-setup.md

 ---

+## API Password and Public Token

+{% post_image hashed_id: '655da9c9b7addebc9d935a02a987d9332bd5f3c1', class: 'center' %}

+From your *Account Dashboard*, select the *API* tab.

+The API Username and Password are used most for interacting with the [Wistia Data API]({{ '/data-api' | post_url }}), and the Public Token is used mostly for 3rd party service (like Pardot).

+---

 ## Transferring Ownership of Your Account

 If you need to set someone else up as the owner of your account, the first step